Rack-Robotics/docs/docs/wire-tool-v1.1/user-manual/index.md

 All hardware required for assembly is included with the WT-01 kit from Rack Robotics.
 All hardware save for the ceramic wire guides is generic and stainless steel to ease in the replacement of wear components such as the 625RS bearings.

-**FULL REWRITE** The following hardware is required for assembly of the WT-01:
+The following hardware is required for assembly of the WT-01:

 |Part                                 |Number Required    |
 |-------------------------------------|-------------------|